platformsh/platformsh-docs/src/configuration/services/mysql.md

 > **note**
 >
 > Downgrades of MySQL or MariaDB are not supported.
 Both will update their own datafiles to a new version automatically but cannot downgrade them.
 If you want to experiment with a later version without committing to it use a non-master environment.
+> Dedicated environments do not support any storage engine other than InnoDB.
+Tables created using the MyISAM storage engine on dedicated environments will not replicate between cluster nodes.

 ### Deprecated versions